-Innovations is published four times annually in March, June, September, and December.
+Innovations is published four times annually in the spring, summer, fall, and winter.
 As this periodical is sent out via bulk mail, there can be significant differences in shipment times to different regions of North America and around the world.
-Contact the Innovations editor, Judith Kaminsky, if you have not received your issues within 30 days of the end of the publication month.
+Contact Thresa Grove, if you have not received your quarterly issue.

 There are teacher educators on the current and former NAREA board and the current and former Innovations editorial board who you can contact regarding their experiences in the evolution of their universities’ teacher education programs in relation to the Reggio Emilia approach: